 You may also have follow-up appointments with nurses from your treatment centre to help manage any ongoing symptoms, as well as regular check-ups with other specialists who have been involved in your treatment.
-You will receive continued support from allied health professionals, such as a speech pathologist or dietitian, if you need it.
+You will receive continued support from allied health professionals, such as a dietitian, physiotherapist or speech pathologist, if you need it.

 When a follow-up appointment or test is approaching, many people find that they think more about the cancer and may feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.

-Let your treatment team know immediately of any health problems between these follow-up appointments.
+Let your treatment team know immediately if you have any health problems between follow-up appointments.
 Many of the long-term or late effects of radiation therapy can be managed better if identified early.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.